ooichianni/Intel_SD_Training/Readme_sd_training.md

 -using automation to quickly perform measurements and evaluate the test results
 -it can be a simple computer-controlled digital multimeter, or a complicated system containing dozens of complex test instruments (real or simulated electronic test equipment) capable of automatically testing and diagnosing faults in sophisticated electronic packaged parts or on wafer testing, including system on chips and integrated circuits

-Basic ATE functionality: -building awhole clk for automating whole design
+14. Basic ATE functionality: -building a whole clk for automating whole design Total 5 phase:
-(i) Scan-In Phase
+1. Scan-In Phase – each clock edge, data propagate into scan chain
-(ii) Parallel Measure
+2. Parallel Measure – each clock cycle, data taken out at parallel output port to perform check
-(iii) Parallel Capture
+3. Parallel Capture – capture data to perform check
-(iv) First Scan-Out Phase
+4. First Scan-Out Phase – if there is 100 ff, at 101 cycles will get 1st scan-in data out
-(v) Scan-Out Phase
+5. Scan-Out Phase- all data obtained at scan-out and there is comparator in ATE to compare the data among scan-in and scan-out